CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 post_rocket: null
 ```

+Note you'll need to modify your queue adapter files to use your own files,
+your own NERSC project account, etc.

 We are ready to launch our heterogeneous workflow example.

 Recall that in our first example we did a
 simple `qlaunch rapidfire`.
-We did not specify a specific queue adapter here.
+We did not specify a specific queue adapter.
 If we do not
-specify a specific queue adpater, FireWorks will chose the default file, `my_qadapter.yaml`.
+specify a specific queue adapter, FireWorks will chose the default file, `my_qadapter.yaml`.

 However in this example, we will have to launch our workflow using both queue adapters
 `my_qadapter1.yaml` and `my_qadapter2.yaml`.
 Note that we specify the corresponding
-`my_fworker1.yaml` and `my_fworker2.yaml`, respectively, in each queue adpater
+`my_fworker1.yaml` and `my_fworker2.yaml`, respectively, in each queue adapter
 file.

 To launch our workflow, we'll issue two simultaneous `qlaunch rapidfire` commands.